geekshi/transfermoney/README.md

 # Transfer money RESTful API
-A Java RESTful API for retrieve balance and make transaction
+A Java RESTful API for retrieve balance and make a transfer between 2 accounts

+## Technologies
+- Spring Boot + RESTful
+- Use memory for database
+- JUnit
+- Swagger2 API docs

 ## How to run
 `./mvnw spring-boot:run`